of Players

-Can you collect the most cans to be crowned the craziest cat lady of all?
+Can you collect the most cats to be crowned the craziest cat lady of all?

 Android & iOS